nevikw39/nevikw39/README.md

 Hello GitHub!

-I'm `nevikw39` majoring _Computer Science_ at **National Tsing Hua University** (Taiwan).
+I'm `nevikw39`, a _Computer Science_ major at **National Tsing Hua University** (Taiwan).
+Problem solving is my lifelong delight.
+My research interests also span High-Performance Computing, Deep Learning and so forth.
 One of my extracurricular activities is playing table tennis 🏓.
 Moreover, there's a DLSR, _Nikon D7000_, left by my grandfather at home so I'd like to cultivate an interest in photography 📷.

 > For more details, please refer to my [blog](https://nevikw39.cf/)!!